PrajwalMH/Model-Mash-LLM-Arena_PTP/README.md

 •	The backend and FAISS server (if used externally) were hosted separately or run locally during development.
 •	Environment variables were managed to separate local vs. production endpoints.
 ________________________________________
-❌ Challenges Faced
+Challenges Faced
 •	PowerShell script restrictions when installing packages (resolved by setting execution policies)
 •	Model latency during local execution
 •	CORS issues while connecting frontend to backend
 •	Optimizing prompt engineering for better answers
 ________________________________________
-✨ Highlights & Impact
+Highlights & Impact
 •	Helps students get real-time information on campus queries
 •	Can be expanded to include RAG (retrieval-augmented generation)
 •	Fully local model allows offline and private data handling
 ________________________________________
-🔄 Future Scope
+Future Scope
-•	Integrate vector database (e.g., FAISS) for memory/context
 •	Deploy backend on cloud for wider access
 •	Add speech-to-text and multi-language support
 •	Integrate calendar APIs for event lookups
 ________________________________________
-📄 Conclusion
+Conclusion
 The AskUTA Chatbot demonstrates how LLMs can revolutionize campus engagement through automation and intelligent assistance.
 Our team successfully built a working prototype that can be scaled and enhanced for production use at UTA.
 We believe this chatbot can evolve into a core part of UTA’s digital ecosystem, making university life more accessible, efficient, and engaging for students and staff alike.
 ________________________________________
-Submitted by Team PTPCodex for UTA Datathon 2025
+Submitted by Team PTP for UTA Datathon 2025